Human-controlled AI agents for UK service businesses

 Start with one repeatable workflow.

-• Approved chase templates
+• Approved chase and escalation templates

 • Human approval mode